 Is your dog afraid of thunder?
-At least one-third of dogs have noise aversion, a fear and anxiety condition of loud noises — such as thunder, fireworks, or traffic noise — that leads to distress, suffering, and potentially-destructive behavior[2,3].
+At least two-thirds of dogs suffer from noise aversion, a fear and anxiety condition of loud noises — such as thunder, fireworks, or traffic noise — that leads to distress, suffering, and potentially-destructive behavior[2,3].
 Although destructive behavior is one of the more obvious signs of noise aversion, there are several other signs (such as those listed below).

 Noise aversion negatively impacts your dog’s quality of life and mental health.
 When a dog with noise aversion hears thunder or another loud noise, the fear and anxiety that they experience is similar to what a person feels like when they’re having a panic attack.
 If not addressed early, the signs can progress to destructive behaviors such as scratching on doors or walls, jumping through windows or glass doors, or digging under or jumping over yard fences.
 If they escape from your house, they could end up in a shelter, lost, or injured.
 Even if your dog does not show these more severe signs, the fear and anxiety that they feel during the noise event is distressful and causes your dog to suffer.

 While you may think that your dog’s negative response to thunder is normal, noise aversion is not—it’s a medical condition that has a significant emotional impact on your dog.
 Delaying the diagnosis and treatment of your dog’s aversion to thunder can increase both the frequency and severity of your dog’s signs[2,3], worsen your dog’s quality of life, and result in the development of other anxieties.
 It also puts a strain on the bond between your family and your dog.